Essential Tools for Freelancing Productivity

 Pro Tip: Use a touch pen on mobile for better ergonomics.

 c.
 Notion (Freemium, Medium) — Highly flexible, but steeper learning curve.
 Works well on mobile with some limitations.
-You can learn how to use it here.

 d.
 Obsidian (Freemium, Medium) — Markdown-based, best for building knowledge webs.
 Desktop-focused.
-This is good for managing information, especially if like me, you work on projects that require extensive research.
+This is good for managing information, especially if, like me, you work on projects that require extensive research.

-Pro tips:
+Pro Tip:

-• Things that you saved quickly, remember to clean them up weekly.
+Things that you saved quickly – remember to clean them up weekly.
 Review and prune regularly.
 If everything is important, nothing is.

-• Create reusable templates for recurring tasks.
+Create reusable templates for recurring tasks.
 Use templates for meeting notes, client onboarding, weekly planning, etc. Saves time and adds structure.

-2. Word Processing & Collaboration
+2. (a) Tools for Word Processing & Collaboration

 a.
 Google Docs (Free, Easy) — Real-time collaboration, cloud-based, works very well on mobile.